SweetySojrani/Starbucks-Rest-API/Weekly Meeting Notes.md

     - Explore different features of Kubernetes and decide how it can be well utilized for the deployment.
     - Test the integration of the APIs with Node js.

-## Week 5 (planning)
+## Week 5

 - Vera
   - Enable sharding on orders collection
-  - Run server with Kubernetes and deploy to AWS
+  - Run server with Docker and deploy to AWS
   - Start integration with frontend
+  - Added shopping cart function in frontend